destinyx-code/STEMPlace/README.md

 # Pxls

-Pxls is a collaborative image editor where you can place up to six pixels at a time, inspired by Reddit's [r/Place][place] experiment.
+Pxls is an open source collaborative image editor where you can place up to six pixels at a time, inspired by Reddit's [r/Place][place] experiment.

 **Note:** A Docker image is available at [aneurinprice/docker-pxls.space][docker] and on [Docker Hub][dockerhub].